-Jon joined the South Dakota Association of Meat Processors in 1998 and attended his first show that spring.
-Upon entering the cured meats competition, Jon won his first award with a Grand Champion on his Whole Bone in Ham.
+Jon joined the South Dakota Association of Meat Processors in 1998 and attended his first show that Spring.
+Upon entering the cured meats competition, Jon won his first award with a Grand Champion on his Whole Bone-in Ham.
 Since that first competition, Jon has won over 90 South Dakota State Awards.
 In 2000 Jon joined the Tri-State Meat Association (SD, ND, MN), which is now the Minnesota Association of Meat Processors, and since then has won over 50 tri-state awards.

 In 2003 Jon joined and attended his first national convention.
-Jon told his wife Stephanie, before going to Kansas City that year, “I just want to say I won one National Award.”
-That first national convention, Jon won seven awards and since then has went onto win over 70 National Cured Meat Awards on various products since 2003.
-Jon prides himself on always trying to take something different each year.
-Along with sausage competition awards, Jon has also won recognition as Top 40 People under 40 in the Dakotas.
+Jon told his wife, Stephanie, before going to Kansas City that year, “I just want to be able to say that I won one National Award.”
+That first national convention, Jon won seven awards and since then has gone on to win over 70 National Cured Meat Awards on various products since 2003.
+Jon prides himself on always trying to create something different each year.
+Along with sausage competition awards, Jon has also won recognition as one of the "Top 40 People under 40 in the Dakotas".
 He has also been named a Dakota Heartland Business Winner in 2001.
 In 2009 Jon was awarded the American Association of Meat Processors Accomplishment Award.
-This is an award given to and individual or company that demonstrates excellence in the meat industry over a short period of time.
+This is an award given to an individual or company that demonstrates excellence in the meat industry over a short period of time.
 In 2010 and 2011 Jon won the Minnesota Sweepstakes Award that recognizes the overall points champion of the Cured Meat competition.
 Jon was awarded the AAMP Excellence Award in 2011.
 This was the first year that this award was given to a business that showed overall excellence in every category of the cured meat championships.

 Jon joined the board of the South Dakota Association of Meat Processors in 1999 and became President in 2003.
 He has been on the board ever since.
-Jon was reelected President in 2010 and will serve a four-year term.
+Jon was reelected President in 2010 and served a four-year term.
 In 2005 Jon was elected to the American Association of Meat Processors, AAMP, board of directors, and became President in 2011.

-In 2007 Jon was approached by Native American Natural Foods, a Lakota Sioux Company, out of Rapid City, SD to produce a low-calorie energy bar made from South Dakota raised buffalo.
+In 2007 Jon was approached by Native American Natural Foods, a Lakota Sioux Company, out of Rapid City, SD to produce a low-calorie energy bar made from South Dakota-raised buffalo.
 Jon developed the Tanka Bar, which has been featured in the New York Times, Star Alliance Videos, and featured on 20/20 with Diane Sawyer.
 The Tanka Bar was named the 2010 Backpacker Magazine New Product of the Year Award.
 The Tanka Bar is sold in over 500 stores and in all 50 states.
-Since then, Jon has developed two line extensions to the Tanka Bar one of them being the Tanka Spicy.
+Since then, Jon has developed two line-extensions to the Tanka Bar, one of them being the Tanka Spicy.